-Your first day will be spent in the classroom at Portsmouth International Port, learning the fundamentals of photography at sea and how to set up your equipment ready for the trip.
+Your first day will be spent in the classroom based, learning the fundamentals of photography at sea and how to set up your equipment ready for the trip.
 After boarding the Pont-Aven, Brittany Ferries flagship cruise-ferry, you'll settle into your cabin before meeting on deck at dawn the following day.

 You and the team will have the entire day on deck, spotting and photographing some of the dozens of species to be seen on a crossing of one of the best places in the world to see whales and dolphins.